How to Brick it

 Bonding & Patterns

-In thin veneer masonry, brick bonding (patterns) is serving strictly decorative purpose.
-We show few popular examples here.
+In thin veneer masonry, brick bonding (patterns) serves a purely decorative purpose.
+Here are a few popular examples showcased for inspiration.